 Isolated Power.
 ISO is simply slugging percentage minus batting average.
 It is a quick way to identify a slugger.
 For example, a high strikeout rate might not look so bad if paired with an elite ISO.

-Fielding Independent Pitching.
+(Expected) Fielding Independent Pitching.
 FIP attempts to recalculate ERA with the influence of defense removed.
 It is based on the three true outcomes (see above) and scaled to look just like ERA.
 In fact, FIP is usually a better predictor of future ERA than ERA itself.
 Even better than FIP is xFIP, which observes that pitchers have more control over fly balls than home runs and is calculated using expected home runs, based on flyball rate.
-Unfortunately, we do not have access to fly ball rate for KBO pitchers yet.

 Wins Above Replacement.
 WAR is simpler in concept than in calculation.
 A player’s WAR is the number of games his team won thanks to him.
 For example, if the Doosan Bears didn’t have Kim Jae-ho (WAR: 3.01) in 2019—and instead had a freely available, replacement-level player—they would have won three fewer games.
 How do we know that?
-For hitters, we base WAR on the same concept as wRC+.
+For hitters, we base WAR on the same concept as wOBA and wRC+.
 We determine how many runs that player is responsible for and compare it to the number of runs a team needs, on average, to win.
 That number is then scaled to replacement level.
 Baseball Reference and FanGraphs have agreed that a team of replacement-level players should win about 30% of their games, and we set replacement level using their method.
 Ideally, a batter’s WAR should also include his defensive and baserunning contributions, but modern WAR uses radar and video analysis data which is not publically available for the KBO.
-Our WAR, then, is only their contributions at the plate, with an adjustment for stolen bases and caught stealings.
+Our WAR, then, is based primarily on contributions at the plate, with an adjustment for stolen bases, caught stealings, and SFR.
 For pitchers, WAR is more straightforward.
-It is essentially FIP adjusted for park factor and rescaled so that it is equivalent to hitters’ WAR.
+It is essentially FIP rescaled so that it is equivalent to hitters’ WAR.
 For all players, WAR is cumulative, so when comparing two players, one of whom was injured for a long period or arrived mid-season, other stats are probably more useful.